 Arriving at the hotel, one of the most breathtaking views is before you even step foot inside.
 The 19th century façade, in all white is a splendour to see and, very typically classical London.
 If you come to London to stay in the cultural centre where you’re a stones-throw away from the west-end and some the greatest museums in the world, there’s a certain achievement accomplished from staying in a building that embodies the cultural architecture from the British Empire’s golden years.
 As swanky as glass buildings are to look at, there’s just so much character missing.

 Walking in to the reception of the building, there’s an overwhelming boutique-y feel to the place.
-A framed ampersand (&) made completely of white buttons hanging by the reception desk, black and white motif of the lounge area decorated in floral patterns on the cushions, the grand stairway to the upper and lower floors, white marble flooring and an almost iconic light fixture hanging from the upper floors and running all the way down along the stairway is quite breathtaking.
+A framed ampersand (&) made completely of white buttons hanging by the reception desk, black and white motif of the lounge area decorated in floral patterns on the cushions, the grand stairway to the upper and lower floors with Nu-Lite balustrading along the rails, white marble flooring and an almost iconic light fixture hanging from the upper floors and running all the way down along the stairway is quite breathtaking.

 The staff were extremely well-mannered, friendly, and always greeted us with a smile.
 We love the fact they’re dressed in smart blue-jeans, shirt and waistcoat.
 You instantly feel more relaxed.
 There’s a smart-casual feel to the whole experience of dealing with the staff as a combination of their dress and cheery good-nature that makes you feel miles away from the tightly-strung city-folk we’re so used to in the capital.
 You’re here for a break from all that, and so you feel that way without ever leaving the city.